North West Dances and Cheers on Kanye West at SNL

 The rapper performed three songs during the season 44 premiere and ended his last one with an impromptu racially-charged pro-President Donald Trump speech, which was met with booing as well as clapping from the studio audience.
 His wife Kim Kardashian and North, their 5-year-old daughter and eldest of their three children, watched him from just a few feet away from the stage.

 The child stood and danced and clapped excitedly as Kanye wrapped up, as seen in a video her mom posted on Instagram Stories.
-As he stepped off the front stage, she grabbed his hand and prompted him to pick her up.
+As he wrapped up and stepped off the front stage, she grabbed his hand and prompted him to pick her up.